Dynflow/dynflow/doc/pages/source/documentation/index.md

     used.
 Potentially, saving some data that were retrieved in the `run` phase back to the local database.

-For that reason there are transactions around whole `plan` and `finale` phase (all action's plan methods are in one transaction).
+For that reason there are transactions around whole `plan` and `finalize` phase (all action's plan methods are in one transaction).
 If anything goes wrong in the `plan` phase any change made during planning to local DB is reverted.
 Same holds for finalizing, if anything goes wrong, all changes are reverted.
 Therefore